TrajectoryMover: Generative Movement of Object Trajectories in Videos: Results

 \subsection{Quantitative Evaluation}

-Table~\ref{tab:comparison} shows that \name{} achieves the best performance across all three quantitative metrics and in human plausibility.
+Table~\ref{tab:comparison} shows that \name{} achieves the best results across all three quantitative metrics.
 Among the baselines, ATI is strongest on background preservation and foreground identity, while SFM is strongest on trajectory adherence and user study plausibility.
 Compared to ATI, \name{} improves $\text{SSIM}_{\text{bg}}$ from 0.71 to 0.92 (+0.21) and $\text{DINO}_{\text{fg}}$ from 0.39 to 0.45 (+0.06).
 Compared to SFM, \name{} improves $\text{IoU}_{\text{traj}}$ from 0.23 to 0.27 (+0.04) while also substantially improving $\text{SSIM}_{\text{bg}}$ from 0.56 to 0.92 and $\text{DINO}_{\text{fg}}$ from 0.29 to 0.45.
 The differences are even larger for DaS, VACE, and I2VEdit, especially in trajectory adherence and identity consistency.
-Overall, \name{} provides the strongest combined control of motion, object identity, scene consistency, and plausibility.
+Overall, \name{} provides the strongest combined control of motion, object identity, and scene consistency.